Hiring in Indonesia, whether locals or expatriates, comes with certain regulations that every business is required to comply with.

-In Indonesia labor and employment are regulated under the Ministry of Manpower, which protects all employees, defined as any person working in return for a salary or compensation in another form.
+In Indonesia, labour and employment are regulated by the Ministry of Manpower.
+The regulations protects all employees.
+An employee is defined as any person working in return for a salary or compensation in another form.

 For tax purposes, your company is required to withhold Article 21/26 income tax on a monthly basis from the salary and other compensation payable to your employees.
 The filing of DGT is due on the 20th each month.
 Generally, for this purposes, a company’s books must be maintained in accordance with the prevailing accounting standard unless the tax law stipulates otherwise.
 By default, the books have to be in Rupiah, composed and stored in Indonesia.

 For tax income, there’s a differentiation between residents with NPWP (tax identity number) and non NPWP.
 With NPWP, your employees can enjoy the tier system, which starts from 5% and goes to a maximum of 30%, where the highest is applied to income above IDR 500 million.

 If your employee doesn’t have NPWP, it means they are subject to a surcharge of 20% in addition to the standard withholding tax.
 As an individual, they will have to file an annual income tax return (form 1770) which is basically a summary of their assets and liabilities.
 It should be done before end of March.

 Cekindo provides assistance to its clients in a full range of operations processes such as Payroll Processing and Outsourcing, Accounting and Tax Reporting, Visa and Working Permits, Recruitment and HR Establishment.

 Feel free to contact us for a free quotation on receiving business assistance in Indonesia.
 Our legal team is ready to assist you.